 Welcome to the Deaf Wellness Center

-- The Mental Health Interpreting Curriculum
+- The Mental Health Interpreting Curriculum (text and DVD)

 - Our award-wining film: My Body, My Responsibility: A Health Education Video for Deaf Women

 - Our two Dialectical Behavior Therapy film adaptations, including:

 - Popular DWC workshops.
 (Many other workshop topics are available, too.)